jgrn307/grad778-f22-w08-cli/README.md

-I'm Jonathan Greenberg.
-I'm in the department of Natural Resources and Environmental Science (NRES).
-My favorite supervillain is the Joker.
+My favorite supervillain is: Joker